-According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless such collection displays a valid OMB control number.
+According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless such collection displays a valid Office of Management and Budget (OMB) control number.
 Public reporting burden for this collection of information is estimated to average 35 hours per response, including time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
 The obligation to respond to this collection is required to obtain or retain benefit (P.L.
 105-220 Section 410 Workforce Investment Act).
-Send comments regarding the burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the U.S. Department of Education, 400 Maryland Ave., SW, Washington, DC 20202-4536, Attention Timothy Beatty, Rehabilitation Services Administration, PCP Room 5057 or email ICDocketMgr@ed.gov and reference the OMB Control Number 1820-0606.
-Note: Please do not return the completed 704 Report to this address.
+Send comments regarding the burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the Administration for Community Living, U.S. Department of Health and Human Services, 330 C Street, SW, Washington, DC 20201-0008, Attention Peter Nye, or email peter.nye@acl.hhs.gov and reference the OMB Control Number 0985-0043.
+Note: Please do not return the completed Program Performance Report to this address.
 SubPart I – Administrative Data

 Section A – Sources and Amounts of Funds and Resources

-Sections 704(c) and 704(m)(3) and (4) of the Act; 34 CFR 364.35 and 364.36
+Sections 704(c) and 704(m)(3) and (4) of the Act

-Indicate amount received by the DSU as per each funding source.
+Indicate amount received by the DSE as per each funding source.
 Enter “0” for none.

 Item 1 - All Federal Funds Received